thomhines/listen/README.md

 ### Playback Controls
 - **Play/Pause**: Click the ▶ button or tap the main player area
 - **Skip**: Use the `< 10s` and `10s >` buttons to jump backward/forward
+- **Swipe**: Swipe left/right on the main player area to skip forward/backward
 - **Seek**: Drag the scrubber bar to any position in the track
 - **Volume**: Adjust volume sliders for each player independently